 It is a free, open project

-In a flash survey done by Tsahi Levent-Levi, the perception of ORTC is a huge toss up.
-It is known as WebRTC 1.1 or 2.0 to some, while others think it is entirely different to WebRTC.
+In a flash survey done by Tsahi Levent-Levi, the perception of ORTC is a huge toss-up.
+It is known as WebRTC 1.1 or 2.0 to some, while others think it is entirely different from WebRTC.

 Unfortunately, the haze has thickened, and for good reason.

 Will Google allow ORTC to replace WebRTC 1.0 as a 1.1 or a huge jump to 2.0?
 It seems like a naming issue and it has not progressed to being a separate RTC API so devs are given a wide berth for the confusion.

 How is ORTC used?

 It is currently being shipped in the new Microsoft browser, Edge.

 The end goal of ORTC is entirely the same as WebRTC, to allow devs to build real-time communications applications and features with power and flexibility.